Paul-Jaulin/Rag-project/README.md

 ```

 4. A Gradio interface will launch in your default web browser.
 Enter a prompt into the text box and press submit to generate text using the Llama 2 model.

-## Notes

-- The current setup assumes the Llama 2 model is in a format compatible with the Hugging Face Transformers library.
-Direct usage of `.ggmlv3` files in Python is not supported without additional custom implementation.